Tomato (mobile phone operator)

 Tomato is a brand in Croatian mobile communications market owned by A1.
 It has its own numeration (starting with +385 92) and it is primarily a prepaid product.
 It functions as a mobile virtual network operator.

+Service

 Tomato offers 2G (GSM), 3G (HSPA+), 4G (LTE) and 5G voice, text and data services.
 It was launched in June 2006 and advertised as a cheap network, coinciding with the deployment of the Tele2 network which had the same marketing strategy.